 HERITAGE V. CONVENTIONAL

 HERITAGE: Our birds are Naragansetts, Spanish Blacks and Bourban Reds, and some crosses as our ladies and gents mingle.
 Heritage turkeys have more dark meat and will have a redder color, even when fully cooked.
-They grow more slowly, with a typical hen reaching a processed weight of 14 - 18 lbs and toms at 16 - 24 lbs.
+They grow more slowly, with a typical hen reaching a processed weight of 13 - 18 lbs and toms at 16 - 24 lbs.
 We cannot ensure a specific breed of turkey, as all are processed, and then sorted by size and allocated to orders.
 Once processed, we have no idea which of the three breeds it was.

 HOW ARE THEY RAISED?

 All of our birds are raised on pasture and they wander around the farm and into the woods.
 We offer them a custom-milled, soy-free (and corn-lite) organic feed.
 They are completely chemical free (no antibiotics, hormones or anything) and are humanely processed just before Thanksgiving.